2025 Saudi Arabian Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-Like last year, there will be three DRS zones at the 2024 Saudi Arabian Grand Prix.
-The activation zones are located on the main straight, at the exit of Turn 19 and on entry to Turn 25.
+It’s yet to be announced how many DRS zones there will be at the 2025 Saudi Arabian Grand Prix.
+Last year, Last year, there were three DRS zones.
+The activation zones were located on the main straight, at the exit of Turn 19 and on entry to Turn 25.

 JEDDAH CORNICHE CIRCUIT TRACK GUIDE